keyleds/keyleds/README.rst

   using the library.
 * Configure your system to make the device accessible to other users.
-  On udev-based systems, you can copy ``logitech.rules`` into ``/etc/udev/rules.d/90-logitech-plugdev.rules`` to automatically grant access to members of the ``plugdev`` group.
-Beware that this makes it possible for those users to spy on some keyboard presses.
+  On udev-based systems, you can copy ``logitech.rules`` into ``/etc/udev/rules.d/70-logitech-hidpp.rules`` to automatically grant access to connected users.
+Beware that this makes it possible for those users to spy on some of other user's keyboard presses.

 Using the service
 -----------------